kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

 ![Screenshot of the p5.js example](p5example.png)

 There is enormous flexibility in that little canvas window Processing and p5.js provides - and more opportunities for dynamic, visually appealing interaction than what most day-to-day web programming offers.
-And you can think beyond the canvas, with libraries for manipulating the webpage DOM and connecting to external hardware, such as the computers microphone or maybe even an external devices.
+Plus, you can think beyond the canvas, with libraries for manipulating the webpage DOM and connecting to external hardware, such as the computers microphone or maybe even an external devices.
 Even if your goal is just to make a static infographic, these toolkits provide worlds of flexibility that a typical graphing library will not have.
 (CarGurus also used p5.js's ability to generate SVGs to script generating  a series of images - for example 100 images of a fuel gauge-like percentage meter.)

 p5.js and its community provide all kinds of helpful information and support - to the extent that I worry my 2 hour workshop could be condensed into a 10 second version: "Go to the [p5.js page](https://p5js.org/), click around the "Learn" and "Web Editor" page, be brave and have fun!"